 • allowing further changes of use to residential use without requiring planning permission; and

 • reforming the system of permitted development rights.

-For further information about proposals to stimulate housing supply see Library standard note, Stimulating housing supply.
+For information about proposals to stimulate housing supply see Library standard note, Stimulating housing supply.